The success story of Amazon is just another testament to the reality of the American Dream.

 With Amazon Seller app, you directly get to see that amount without doing any calculations on your own.

-2) Quick Access to Order Report
+2. Easy Access to Order Report

 It is quite fun to be in the loop regarding shipped, unshipped, and pending orders when you just start out your e-commerce venture.